 The key to success for brokers in a hot seller’s market is to get listings, close deals and keep clients happy.
 Risk management is also essential to prevent claims and protect your real estate business.

-Watch the full webinar below to find out more:
+Watch the full webinar, listen to the podcast, or view the transcript below to find out more:

 Along with Jim, we have Dave Miller, Regional Vice President with Fidelity National Home Warranty.
 Dave manages the CRES Advantage Home Warranty Plan.
 For CRES E&O Insurance members, you can reduce your out-of-pocket claims cost when you purchase a home warranty for your seller.